SWIC-Web-Dev/final-project/README.md

 4. Brief video demo (2-3 minutes) showing key features

 ## Due Date
 End of finals, next Monday, December 9.
+This is a strict due date.
+There will be no leeway this time, as opposed to previous homeworks, and pushes to your repo will be blocked after the cutoff date.
+There must be ample time for proper scoring before final grades are due.

 ## Grading Rubric Details